Appetizer Tomato Cheese Bread

 - 2 cups biscuit/baking mix

-- In a saucepan, saute onion in butter until tender.
+- In a small skillet, heat butter over medium heat.
+Add onion and cook until tender.
 Remove from the heat.
 Stir in the cheese, sour cream, mayonnaise and seasonings; set aside.

 - In a bowl, combine the baking mix and milk to form a soft dough.
 Turn dough onto a well-floured surface; knead lightly for 10-12 times.
-Pat into a greased 13-in. x 9-in. baking dish, pushing dough up sides of dish to form a shallow rim.
+Pat into a greased 13x9-in. baking dish, pushing dough up sides of dish to form a shallow rim.
 Arrange tomato slices over top.
 Spread with topping; sprinkle with paprika.

 - Bake at 400° for 25 minutes.
 Let stand for 10 minutes before cutting.

 Nutrition Facts1 piece: 209 calories, 14g fat (6g saturated fat), 26mg cholesterol, 521mg sodium, 17g carbohydrate (3g sugars, 1g fiber), 5g protein.

 Dec 20, 2014